What is 1/2 Divided by 3/4 as a Fraction? A thorough look

 Q: What if the fractions are mixed numbers?

 A: Convert the mixed numbers into improper fractions before applying the "invert and multiply" method.
-For example, 1 1/2 becomes 3/2.
+Here's one way to look at it: 1 1/2 becomes 3/2.

 -